FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Fair multisource learning

 \subsection{Implementation}

 \method is straightforward to implement, with only the {discrepancy} and {disparity} estimates in the \textsc{FilterSources} routine requiring some consideration.
-Naively, these would require optimizing combinatorial functions (the fraction of errors or positive decisions) over all functions in the hypothesis class.
-It is know that this problem is NP-hard~\cite{marcotte1992novel} and even difficult to approximate under any real-world conditions.
-Instead of such a generic approach, we exploit the structure of the optimization problems to derive tractable approximations.
-For the discrepancy~\eqref{eq:discrepancy} such a method was originally proposed in the domain adaptation literature~\cite{ben2010theory}: finding the hypothesis with maximal accuracy difference between two datasets is equivalent to training a binary classifier on their union with the labels of one of the datasets flipped.
-From the solution one recovers the discrepancy value as $1-2E$, where $E$ denotes the (training) error rate.
+Naively, these would require optimizing combinatorial functions (the differences of fraction of errors or positive decisions) over all functions in the hypothesis class.
+This task is at least as hard as the problem of separating two point sets by a hyperplane, which is known to be NP-hard~\citep{marcotte1992novel} and even difficult to approximate under any real-world conditions.
+Instead, we exploit the structure of the optimization problems to derive tractable approximations.

+We describe the procedure here and provide pseudocode in Appendix~\ref{sec:detailedalgo}.
+For the discrepancy~\eqref{eq:discrepancy} such a method was originally proposed in the domain adaptation literature~\citep{ben2010theory}: finding the hypothesis with maximal accuracy difference between two datasets is equivalent to training a binary classifier on their union with the labels of one of the datasets flipped.

 For the disparity~\eqref{eq:disparity}, we propose an analogous route.
-Intuitively, the optimization step requires finding a hypothesis that is as unfair as possible on $S_1$ (\ie maximizes $\unfair{S_1}$) while being as fair as possible on $S_2$ (\ie minimizes $\unfair{S_2}$), or vice versa.
-From Equation~\eqref{eq:gamma} on sees that for a hypothesis $f$ to be maximally unfair, it would have to output $f(x)=1$ on $S_1^{a=1}$ and $f(x)=0$ on $S_1^{a=0}$, or vice versa.
-This can be achieved by training a classifier to predict $f(x)=a$ on $S_1$.
-To give both protected groups equal importance, as require by the definition, we use per-sample weights that are inversely proportional to the group sizes.
-To trade off the unfairness on $S_1$ with the fairness on $S_2$, we simply add $\unfair{S_2}$ as a regularizer to this optimization problem.
-Consequently, estimating $\disp(S_1,S_2)$ becomes as efficient as training a classifier with fairness regularization.
-Note that the above construction breaks the symmetry between the roles of $S_1$ and $S_2$.
-In practice, we therefore apply this construction a second time with the roles of $S_1$ and $S_2$ interchanged, and we keep the larger of both values as estimate of $\disp$.
+Intuitively, the optimization step requires finding a hypothesis that is as unfair as possible on $S_1$ (\ie maximizes $\unfair{S_1}$) while being as unfair as possible in the opposite direction on $S_2$ (\ie minimizes $\unfair{S_2}$), or vice versa.
+From Equation~\eqref{eq:gamma} one sees that a hypothesis $f$ is maximally positively unfair if it outputs $f(x)=1$ on $S_1^{a=1}$ and $f(x)=0$ on $S_1^{a=0}$, and maximally negatively unfair if it has the opposite outputs.
+Consequently, to estimate the disparity, we can use a classifier trained to predict $f(x)=a$ on $S_1$ and $f(x)=1-a$ on $S_2$.
+To give both protected groups equal importance, as the definition requires, we use per-sample weights that are inversely proportional to the group sizes.